M.S. in Nursing - Individualized Program

 - NUR 694: Health Policy, Politics, and Practice (3 credits)

-Students will take a minimum of 18 credits in Nursing, Gerontology, Social Work, Communication, Public Health, Business, and Economics courses.
+Students will take a minimum of 15 required credits in a concentration of Nursing, Healthcare Quality & Patient Safety, Leadership, Gerontology, Social Work, Communication, Public Health, Business, or other healthcare-related courses.
 An advisor will work with you to determine the best courses to take to meet your goals.
 The following are examples of elective options in Nursing:

 - NUR 502: Family in Health and Illness (3 credits)